sp-techdocs/one-addon-storpool/README.md

 ### What is the operational advantage of using OpenNebula with the managed storage platform provided by StorPool?

 Operational overhead is minimized because a team of experts at StorPool handles the deployment, management, and updating of the storage infrastructure.
-Thanks to StorPool driver's efficiency, everyday tasks such as volume creation, snapshots, cloned provisioning, and restores you perform using the user interface of OpenNebula are performed instantly.

 ### Is it possible to make instant snapshots via the OpenNebula GUI interface?

 Making instant snapshots is supported.
-You need to replace the default libvirt snapshot scripts with the atomic driver scripts included in the StorPool addon.
+You need to reconfigure the default OpenNebula VM snapshot function to use  the atomic driver scripts included in the StorPool addon.
 For details, see the Limitations section.

+### Is it possible to retain data for a period of time?

+Sometimes there are government/regulation requirements to keep customer data for a given period of time after the termination of the contract.
+You can do this by setting your system to send volume snapshot to a remote StorPool cluster on image deletion.

 ### Is the StorPool OpenNebula driver actively maintained?